szczepq/azure-kubernetes/README.md

 or just `docker image list` to see all images.

-And finaly let's run this image
+And finally let's run this image

 ```
 docker run -d -p 5000:80 shkube:local